What is svetlin oil?

 - Cardiovascular health

-Using evening primrose oil for skin problems
+Using safflower oil for skin problems

 - Eczema (atopic dermatitis) (3*)